napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 ImGui::End();
 ~~~

 When we compile and run the app you should see a button.
 Click on it to start / stop the playback of the audio file.
-That concludes this little tutorial.

 ![](@ref content/gs_result.png)